-Dr. Button purchased the medical practice moved to 66 Main Street.
-Dr. Button was Chief of Staff of the Public General Hospital and he was President of the Kent County Medical Association in 1976 and 1988.
+Eventually the medical practice moved to 66 Main Street.
+Dr. Button was Chief of Staff of the Public General Hospital and he was served as the President of the Kent County Medical Association in 1976 and 1988.
 Dr. Button was a Coroner for 20 years.

 Dr. Button was presented with the Glenn Sawyer Award from the Ontario Medical Association.
 This award is bestowed upon a physician who has greatly contributed to their local community and the medical profession.
 He was also made a Mel Osborne Fellow by the Kiwanis Foundation of Canada.